Dibden Purlieu SurgeryTel: 02380 844546

 Should you wish to speak to someone in confidence, please ask at reception and a room will be made available to assist you further.

 We ask you for personal information in order for you to receive appropriate care and treatment.
 This information will be recorded within your computer clinical records for future reference.
-We are registered under the DATA PROTECTION ACT.
+We are registered under the General Data Protection Regulation (GDPR).

 The practice will ensure that patient confidentiality is maintained at all times by all members of the practice team.
 However; for the effective functioning of multi-disciplinary teams it is sometimes necessary to share information about you between other team members.

 Practice audits are run periodically at the request of the Health Authority or the Department of Health which enables us to analyse different aspects of health care within GP practice via these reports.

 We are a training practice and have registrars in general practice who are in their final stages of their GP Training.
 These doctors are fully qualified with at least three years postgraduate hospital experience.
 GP registrars are available in surgery but may request videoing consultations throughout the year to assist them in reviewing consultations with their GP Trainer.

 The reception staff will let you know if a video session is taking place, and ask you to sign a consent form.
 Please do not feel obliged, but be reassured that the video will only be used for training and appraisal purposes.